open-policy-agent/opa/docs/content/_index.md

 {{< info >}}
-💡 There's a [blog post](https://www.styra.com/blog/how-to-express-or-in-rego/) that goes into much more detail on this topic showing different methods express OR in idiomatic Rego for different use cases.
+💡 There's a [blog post](https://www.styra.com/blog/how-to-express-or-in-rego/) that goes into much more detail on this topic showing different methods to express OR in idiomatic Rego for different use cases.
 {{< /info >}}

 <!---TBD: explain conflicts --->